TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 #### Create Compute

 We must have something to connect to, so we first create and activate a Databricks compute instance.
-If you already have one running, skip to the [next section](#get-jdbcodbc-info)!
+If you already have one running, skip to the [next section](#get-jdbcodbc-info).

 We begin in the default view for our Databricks Workspace.
 Access the Compute view by clicking the `Compute` entry in the left-hand menu: